 - solid plot from beginning, middle, and end

-- consistency in dialogue and prose
+- consistency in dialogue and prose and character motivation

-*Prices subject to change.
-This page contains affiliate links with valuable content for writers.
+*This page contains affiliate links with valuable content for writers.

 Line Edit :: $0.04 (four) cents per word

-Final Proofread :: $0.015 (one and a half) cents per word [$50 minimum]
+Final Proofread :: $0.02 (two) cents per word

 A final proofread happens after your manuscript has been professionally copyedited and before it’s off to the contest, agent, or publisher.
 This can be for a typeset PDF or for a Word file before it’s off to typeset.

 Other Book Editing / Writing Services